zonca/italianschoolsd-website/site/content/enroll.md

 You will need to pay the invoice attached to the confirmation email by August 27th to finalize enrollment, pre-enrollment itself is not binding.

-## Info night

-On August 23rd we will have an info night via Zoom from 8pm to 9pm, make sure to subscribe to our announcement mailing list in the website footer to receive the Zoom link.

 ## Tuition for Italian-learners and Italian-heritage in-person 2-hour classes

 Tuition for 9 months of instruction is: